noamavned/CssBattle-Daily-Solutions/README.md

 CssBattle Daily Solutions

 I do not promise all the solutions.
+I am limiting the number of repos to 50.

 This repository was created for me and I share it with people who want to look at the solution from a new perspective.